eugeneloza/castle-editor-tutorial/README.md

 procedure ButtonPress(const Sender: TInputListener; const Event: TInputPressRelease; var Handled: Boolean);
 ```

-Note that `TInputPressRelease` is inside `CastleKeysMouse`, so we have to add those two units to `uses` section too.
+Note that `TInputPressRelease` is inside `CastleKeysMouse`, so we have to add this unit to `uses` section too.
 This procedure will receive three parameters: `Sender` which will be the object that was clicked, we'll need its `Name` to determine which exactly button was clicked, `Event` - a thorough description of the `Press` `Event` that happened and if this event was already `Handled` by some other UI element (we won't need it in this game).

 Next, let's assign `OnPress` event to this procedure for our "ButtonGroup"s.
 In the loop we need just to add one line: